wso2-extensions/siddhi-io-snmp/docs/api/latest.md

 define stream inputStream(sysUpTime string, sysDescr string);

 ```
-<p style="word-wrap: break-word">This example shows how to make get request for snmp version 3 </p>
+<p style="word-wrap: break-word">This example shows how to make get request for snmp version 3 And here we can configure security protocols related to target agent as well.</p>